Help for me

 The first step to getting the care you need is understanding what you’re going through.
 The self-assessment and self-care tools and resources below are a great place to start.

 The use of this website does not constitute the provision of medical advice.
-If you require medical or psychological assistance, kindly seek the assistance of a medical professional, visit the closest hospital emergency department or call 911.
+If you require medical or psychological assistance, kindly seek the assistance of a medical professional, mental health care professional, visit the closest hospital emergency department or call 911.

 The use of this site indicates acknowledgment and acceptance of the terms of this disclaimer.

 Sometimes it’s helpful to take a personal mental health check—to see how you’re managing with the stress and pressure of work (and life!).

 The best way to protect yourself against mental challenges is to prevent them from happening in the first place.
 Explore some of the first responder tools and resources available to help you protect your mental health, including self-care education apps and critical incident response strategies.